yabinmeng/opscs3restore/README.md

 S3 bucket and once it is done, it kicks of "sstableloader" to bulk-loading data into DSE cluster.
 It repeats the same process until all backup data in S3 bucket has been processed.

 This approach has pros an cons:
-- The biggest pro is that it can tolerate DSE topology change, which means that the backup data can be restored to 1) the same cluster without any topology change; 2) the same cluster with some topology change; or 3) a brand new cluster.
+- The biggest pro is that it can tolerate DSE topology change, which means that the backup data can be restored to:
+  1) the same cluster without any topology change; or
+  2) the same cluster with some topology change; or
+  3) a brand new cluster.
 - A major downside is that it is going to consume extra disk space (and extra disk and network I/O bandwith) in order to complete the whole process.
 For a keyspace with replication factor N (N > 1, normally 3 or above), it causes N times of the backup data to be ingested into the cluster.
 Although over the time, the C* compaction process will address the issue; but still, a lot of data has been transmitted over the network and processed in the system.